Yasmine-El-krati/California-Housing-Data-Analysis/README.md

 Plan to develop full stack web application that allows users to get price estimates on California houses.

 Created a way for users to access this model on a website.
-Used Flask as the backend to load the model.
-Currently in the process of hosting the website.
-The link will be available here soon
+Used Flask as the backend to load the model